Harassment, Intimidation and Bullying (HIB): Resources and Reporting

 The Mercer Island School District is committed to a safe and civil educational environment for all students, employees, volunteers and parents/legal guardians that is free from harassment, intimidation or bullying.
 In order to ensure respect and prevent harm, it is a violation of District Policy 3207 for a student to be harassed, intimidated, or bullied by others in the school community, at school sponsored events, or when such actions create a substantial disruption to the educational process.

 If your child feel he/she has been harassed or bullied, the incident(s) should be reported immediately to a teacher, counselor, or principal.
-Children bullied on the bus may report information to the Acting Director of Transportation Julie Naylor at 206-236-3337.
+Children harrassed or bullied on the bus may report information to the Transportation Department, attention Julie Naylor at 206-236-3337.

 District Compliance Officer

 To report an instance of harassment, intimidation, or bullying please contact your school administrator first.
-If your concern was not completely addressed by the school administration please contact Erin Battersby, Senior Director at 206-230-6277, email@example.com.
+If your concern is not completely addressed by the school administration, please contact Erin Battersby, Senior Director, at 206-230-6277, email@example.com.

 Policies, Procedures and Forms